 So much of work wellness is tied to financial wellness.
 It’s what led Branch to expand our platform to add Pay and continue to develop new ways to improve the lives of hourly workers.

-As part of that ongoing process, we came across the Center for Financial Services Innovation (CFSI), a non-profit and leading authority in focused on consumer financial health.
-Working with some of the largest and fastest growing financial institutions in the world, CFSI features a network of committed financial services innovators to build better consumer products and practices -- including solutions for the workplace.
+As part of that ongoing process, we came across the Financial Health Network (formerly CFSI), a non-profit and leading authority in focused on consumer financial health.
+Working with some of the largest and fastest growing financial institutions in the world, FHN features a network of committed financial services innovators to build better consumer products and practices -- including solutions for the workplace.

-We sat down with CFSI’s Senior Director, Beth Brockland, who leads CFSI’s strategy for financial health in the workplace, to talk about her experiences in increasing opportunities for underserved communities, workplace wellness programs, and what she thinks are the biggest financial challenges hourly workers are facing.
+We sat down with FHN’s Senior Director, Beth Brockland, who leads FHN’s strategy for financial health in the workplace, to talk about her experiences in increasing opportunities for underserved communities, workplace wellness programs, and what she thinks are the biggest financial challenges hourly workers are facing.

-At CFSI, you handle workplace wellness programs.
+At FHN, you handle workplace wellness programs.
 Can you explain what that is and why that’s an important mission today?

 What do you think is the biggest challenge for today’s workers (hourly / non-professionals if possible) in managing their finances and saving for the future?